nalwayv/bitesofpy/README.md

 #
+- [ ] 243.
+Test code that parses JSON and IP ranges
 - [ ] 242.
 Zodiacal data parsing
 - [ ] 241.
 Write tests for list_to_decimal
 - [ ] 240.
 Write tests for an Account class